A Guide to the Successful International Registration of Trademarks in the US

 Type of trademark application in the US

-In the United States, there are two main types of trademark applications: use-based and intent-to-use based.
+In the United States, there are two main types of trademark applications: use-based and intent-to-use-based.

 A use-based application is filed when the trademark is already used in commerce.
 The applicant must provide evidence of this use, such as a specimen of the mark as it is used on the goods or services and a statement of the date of first use of the mark.
 The application process for a use-based trademark typically takes about 12-18 months from the date of filing to registration.

 An intent-to-use application is filed when the applicant has a bona fide intention to use the trademark in commerce but has not yet begun using it.
 The applicant must provide a statement of the bona fide intention to use the mark in commerce but does not need to provide evidence of actual use.
-The application process for an intent-to-use trademark typically takes about 24-30 months from filing to registration.
+The application process for an intent-to-use trademark typically takes 24-30 months from filing to registration.

 In addition to these two types of applications, a few other trademark applications are available in the US.

 No matter which type of application is filed, all trademark applications are examined by an examining attorney at the USPTO to determine if the mark is eligible for registration.
-Factors considered in this examination include whether the mark is likely to confuse with other existing trademarks, whether the mark is descriptive or generic, and whether the mark is primarily a surname.
+Factors considered in this examination include whether the mark is likely to be confused with other existing trademarks, whether the mark is descriptive or generic, and whether the mark is primarily a surname.

 Once the examination is complete, the applicant will receive a notice of allowance or a notice of rejection, depending on the outcome of the examination.
 If the mark is allowed, the applicant must submit a statement of use or request an extension of time to submit a statement of use, depending on the filed application type.